Research Experiences for Undergraduates (REU) Program

-The NSF REU (Research Experience for Undergraduates) program in the Department of Chemistry and Biochemistry recruits ten students each year for 10 weeks of summer research, the theme of which is Next Generation Materials and Catalysts.
+The NSF REU (Research Experience for Undergraduates) program in the Department of Chemistry and Biochemistry recruits ten students each year for 10 weeks of summer research.
+The theme of the research in this program is Next Generation Materials and Catalysts.
 Possible research topics within this theme are diverse and include biocatalysis (enzymes), catalysis for small molecule activation, switchable catalysts, bio- and bio-inspired materials, energy storage and conversion materials, and functional materials that operate under extreme conditions.
 All interested students are welcome to apply, and we especially encourage applicants from small colleges in the Northwest, Rocky Mountain, and Great Plains regions of the United States.
 American Indian and Alaska Native students, as well as students from tribal colleges in Montana and elsewhere, are especially invited to apply.

 Students who participate in the REU program at Montana State can expect to gain valuable experience in research using state-of-the-art laboratories and instrumentation, make lasting contributions to scientific knowledge, hone their skills in science communication, receive coaching on preparing for graduate school, engage in social activities with the rest of their REU cohort, and much more - all in the beautiful mountain setting of Bozeman, MT.

 Support for Participants

-Participants in both the Chemical Biology and the Next Generation Materials and Catalysts REU programs at Montana State will receive a stipend of $5000.
+Participants will receive a stipend of $5000 for the summer.
 Students will also receive compensation for travel to and from Bozeman for the summer.
-On-campus housing and meals will be provided.
+On-campus housing and 100 on-campus meals will also be provided.

 What to Expect